cncf/clomonitor/docs/checks.md

   url: https://docs.example.org/
 ```

+Each check's details start with the target URL analysed and where it came from
+(the GitHub homepage or the metadata override), so maintainers can tell when a
+homepage that is not a documentation site is being analysed and point the
+checks at the right one.

 Each CLOMonitor check maps to one AFDocs category.
 The check passes when that
 category score is `>= 70`.
 A category score below `70` does not pass.
 A `null`
-category score, which AFDocs uses when it has insufficient data such as fewer
+category score means AFDocs did not have enough data to score the category: it
+tested too few pages, which usually happens with sites rendered client-side
+(single page applications), homepages that are not documentation sites, or
+unreachable sites.
+In that case the check is reported as failed with a reason
+that includes the number of pages tested and how to override the target, rather
-than five discovered pages, also does not pass.
-Native AFDocs errors are shown
+than as a low score.
+Native AFDocs errors are shown in the details but do not
-in the details but do not change the result.
+change the result.

 If AFDocs is disabled, the runner is unavailable or times out, or AFDocs returns
 malformed or incomplete output, all seven agent readiness checks are marked as